Note: The Amex Costco TrueEarnings credit card has closed to new applicants.

 If you know roughly how much you spend a month on restaurants, the chart below will give you an idea of the cashback you’ll receive at the end of the year from your dining spend, the highest-earning category:

-Costco shoppers will love the rewards; those who don’t shop at Costco may find the “cashback” rewards to be a drawback, as they are distributed once a year in the form of a Costco voucher.
-Big spenders may rack up more Costco vouchers than they can easily spend, especially if they are not frequent Costco shoppers.
+Amex Costco "cashback" rewards are distributed once a year in the form of a Costco voucher—and you need to be a Costco member.
+Costco shoppers will love the rewards but those who don’t shop at Costco may find the “cashback” rewards to be a burden or may not be able to use their rewards.
+Big spenders might earn more Costco vouchers than they will use, especially those who don't shop at Costco regularly.
 For regular Costco shoppers, though, the rewards can be fantastic.

 The Costco TrueEarnings card is only available to Costco members.
 If you are not already a Costco member, you need to become one.
 As the card will act as your Costco membership card as well, you need to have your photo taken at your nearest Costco.
 Once your membership and photo are in the Costco system, American Express can process your application.
 You will still have to pay the annual Costco membership fee.